Robert Black (serial killer): HOLMES database

-All information relating to both murders was initially logged within a card filing system, which contained 500,000 index cards relating to the Maxwell case alone.
-Mindful of the criticisms of the recent investigation into the Yorkshire Ripper, which had become overwhelmed due to the volume of information filed in a card filing system, one of Clark's first decisions upon taking overall charge of the murder investigation was to introduce computer technology into the investigation; he and other senior officers agreed that the most efficient way to cooperate in an investigation of this scope was to collate their information on the Hogg murder into a computerised database, which all forces involved in the manhunt could access.
+All information relating to both murders was initially logged in a card filing system, which contained 500,000 index cards relating to the Maxwell case alone.
+Mindful of the criticisms of the recent investigation into the Yorkshire Ripper, which had become overwhelmed due to the volume of information filed in a card filing system, one of Clark's first decisions upon taking overall charge of the murder investigation was to use computer technology; he and other senior officers agreed that the most efficient way to cooperate in an investigation of this scope was to collate their information on the Hogg murder into a computerised database, which all forces involved in the manhunt could access.
 Information relating to Maxwell's murder was also later entered onto this database.

-By January 1987, all information relating to the murders initially linked to Black was entered into the newly established HOLMES information technology system, with the £250,000 cost to implement it provided by the Home Office.
-Information continued to be entered into the database, and police forces nationwide could cross-check all data fed into this system.
-This database—based at the Child Murder Bureau in Bradford—expanded to hold information upon over 189,000 people, 220,000 vehicles, and details of interviews held with over 60,000 people.
+By January 1987, all information relating to the murders initially linked to Black was entered into the newly-established HOLMES information technology system, with the £250,000 cost to implement it provided by the Home Office.
+Information continued to be entered into the database, and police forces nationwide could cross-check all the data.
+The database—based at the Child Murder Bureau in Bradford—expanded to hold information on over 189,000 people, 220,000 vehicles, and details of interviews held with over 60,000 people.
 Much of the information came through three confidential hotlines established in 1984.
 As a result of the investigation into the killings, several unrelated crimes, including offences relating to child abuse, were solved.